Rui Hachimura is discovering new facets of his game after an extended absence

-While Hachimura’s shy nature is more natural disposition and less an indication of his happiness, it does make moments like one after the Wizards’ shoot-around at UCLA on Wednesday stand out.
+While Hachimura’s shy nature is more natural disposition and less an indication of his happiness, it does make moments such as one after the Wizards’ shoot-around at UCLA on Wednesday stand out.

 Hours before Washington’s game against the Clippers, the forward was seated next to the bubbly Anthony Gill, who had nabbed Kyle Kuzma’s jewel-encrusted sunglasses as a gag.
 Hachimura got Kuzma’s attention while Gill was mugging it up for a selfie.
 Kuzma acknowledged the pair with a wry smile, like an older brother placating a pair of middle-schoolers.
 Hachimura and Gill, appropriately, dissolved into giggles.

-Twenty-three games into the most fractured season of Hachimura’s young career, here was a portrait of the third-year pro: relaxed, happy, confident around his teammates (at least with no cameras in the vicinity.)
+Twenty-three games into the most fractured season of Hachimura’s young career, here was a portrait of the third-year pro: relaxed, happy, confident around his teammates (at least with no cameras in the vicinity).
 In return, the Wizards have found themselves with a surprise three-point shooting machine — at least temporarily — who still, according to Wes Unseld Jr., fits into the franchise’s long-term vision.
 Washington has always wanted Hachimura to be a dynamic offensive threat with the physical ability and know-how to guard all five positions on defense.

 The Wizards have made Hachimura’s confidence a priority since he informed the team he needed a mental health break at the start of the season.
 They had his confidence in mind when they allowed him to ramp up slowly before his return; it remains a priority for Unseld in that the coach has yet to unfurl the entire playbook for the 24-year-old.
 The Wizards are trying to set up Hachimura for success.